top of page

 Physical Therapists (physiotherapists):

-Physical therapists treat people who have a loss of function from health conditions, injuries, or disabilities."
+Physical Therapists are regulated by the College of Health and Care Professionals of BC.
+"Physical therapists specialize in how the human body moves and treat people who have a loss of function from health conditions, injuries, or disabilities."

-Physicians, Specialists & Surgeons
+Physicians, Specialists & Surgeons:

 Physicians may be general practitioners (GPs) and family doctors or specialists who diagnose and treat illnesses and injuries.
 GPs or family physicians provide primary care, as a patient’s main health care contact and they work with patients to manage their general health over the long term.
 Whereas, specialists work in medical practices in speciality areas such as cardiology (heart), endocrinology (glands/hormones), gastroenterology (digestion), neurology (nervous system), oncology (cancer), and others like surgeons, who perform operations.
 Two other important physician specialists who are found on rehabilitation teams include Physiatrists (medical doctor specializing in physical medicine and rehabilitation) and Psychiatrists (medical doctor specializing in emotional and mental health difficulties).